UCT TIA Seed Fund

 - Conference expenses will generally not be supported and should not be included within a budget, unless special motivation has been provided

-Download the UCT TIA Seed Fund Application Template as well as the detailed criteria for the UCT TIA Seed Fund to ensure that your project qualifies.
+Download the UCT TIA Seed Fund Application Template, as well as the detailed funding criteria for the UCT TIA Seed Fund to ensure that your project qualifies.